samcartersmith/cds/packages/illustrations/README.md

 yarn nx run illustrations:release
 ```

 4. Merge the PR in static-assets and confirm the deploy in [Codeflow](https://codeflow.cbhq.net/#/engineering/static-assets/commits).
-It should autodeploy after all build checks are complete.
+Heimdall should automatically deploy the production shards after all build checks are complete, but if it fails to do this for some reason, then manually deploy:

+- `production::production-shard-0`
+- `production::production-shard-1`
+- `production::production-shard-2`

-5. Commit the changes in the CDS repo with a message in the following format: `[trivial] feat(Illustrations): Publish illustrations mm/dd/yyyy`
+5. Once the static-assets deployments are finished (the new assets need to be available before Percy can diff properly), commit the changes in the CDS repo with a message in the following format: `[trivial] feat(Illustrations): Publish illustrations mm/dd/yyyy`

 6. Open a PR in the CDS repo with the changes